wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

           ColSideColors=myPalette[1:2][as.integer(as.factor(samples$resistance))])
 ```
 ![Question](round-help-button.png)
-How does the clustering look like when only resistance genes are taken into account?
+How does the clustering looks like when only resistance genes are taken into account?
 What does it tell you?

 ## Bonus: characterization of differentially expressed genes
 ### Manually
-Because there are relatively few genes differentially expressed between resistant and susceptible lines, it is possible to look them up in reference databases (Ensembl, Uniprot, FlyBase).
-But this is long, subjective, and because there are a lot of uncharacterized genes, it is often frustrating...
+Because there are relatively few genes differentially expressed between resistant and susceptible lines, it is possible to look them up in reference databases (Ensembl, Uniprot, Flybase).
+But this long, subjective, and because there are a lot of uncharacterized genes, it is often frustrating...

 ### GO enrichment test
-To get an objective view of what are the genes in a long list of genes, and to characterize their function, Gene Ontology (GO) enrichment analyses are useful.
-For each GO category (a group of genes sharing the same function, involved in the same process, or located in the same cellular compartment) it is possible to test whether the proportion of DE genes is higher than expected.
+To get an objective view of what are the genes in a long lists of genes, and to characterize their function, Gene Ontology (GO) enrichment analyses are useful.
+For each GO category (a group of genes sharing the same function, involved in the same process, or located in the same cellular compartment) it is possible to test whether the proportion of DE genes is higher then expected.
 You can do this with the `topGO` package.

 ![Warning](warning.png)
 A word of caution for the use of such tools: